5 unexpected health problems an eye test can pick up

 High Cholesterol

 Similar to high blood pressure, high cholesterol can be detected by looking at the veins and arteries in your eye.
-If cholesterol plaques are becoming lodged within the blood vessel, they can cause a blockage which can lead to heart disease or a stroke.
-“But if we detect it early,” Sam says, “we can let your GP know and they can modify the issue with cholesterol medication to reduce the risk of further blockages.”
+If cholesterol plaques build up inside a blood vessel, this can cause a blockage which can cause sudden vision loss or be a signal of a stroke.
+“But if we detect it early,” Sam says, “we can let your GP know and they can assist the issue with cholesterol medication to reduce the risk of further blockages.”

 Arthritis